Kgkkjjj/OS/README.md

 ## Updating

-Updates are stored in an `Updates` folder with version directories such as `v1.0` or `v1.2.4`.
-Use **Check Updates** to copy files from the newest version into the application directory and restart the editor.
+Updates are stored in an `Updates` folder.
+Put the URL of the repository that contains new update packages in `Updates/REPO_URL.txt`.
+When **Check Updates** is used, the editor clones or pulls that repository into `Updates/repo` and then copies files from the newest version directory (for example `v1.2.4`) into the application folder, prompting you to restart.
 This repository already includes an example update under `Updates/v1.0`.

 All tools are implemented with basic functionality such as opening files, compiling code to an executable using the C# compiler, launching the resulting program, formatting text, manipulating git and NuGet and even deploying the output.
 A project explorer panel lets you switch between files and an output window captures build results.